 She might be panicking about how very much she loves you, and how unsure she is that this can last long.
 You might act differently, even if you actually feel the exact same.

-Her agenda and way of presenting it might make it hard for you to actively feel any pleasant attraction towards her and her behavior… it may even be quite painful to love her right now, because she’s demanding an over-simplified, behavior-based proof that threatens or denies your inner reality.
+It may even be quite painful to love her right now, because she’s demanding an over-simplified, behavior-based proof that threatens or denies your inner reality.
 If she’s asking how you feel a lot, she might even be implying you should declare your love to reassure her on demand.

 That’s not love at its best.
 It’s unattractive, yucky, bah.
 It might even feel coercive, and make you want to just walk away.